Athina Koumparouli

 Athina Koumparouli (b.1983) is a visual artist based in Athens, Greece.
 She studied Conservation of Antiquities and Artworks, and holds a Master’s degree in Post-Industrial Design and Artistic Practices.

+She also has been awarded by ARTWORKS (2022) and is a Fellow of the Stavros Niarchos Foundation Artists Support Program.
 In 2025, she was selected by the National Museum of Contemporary Art in Greece as a mentee for its mentorship program.